-1. The object of the proposed ordinance is to amend the Church Administration Ordinance 1990 (the "1990 Ordinance") to clarify the functions of churchwardens, parish councils and archdeacons in relation to the maintenance and repair of the property of a church which is listed on the State Heritage Register maintained under the Heritage Act 1977 (the "Act").

-2. The substance of the proposed ordinance has been recommended by a committee appointed by the Standing Committee to recommend appropriate responses to the minimum standards of maintenance and repair which now apply to properties listed on the State Heritage Register.
-Further information about that committee is set out in item 5.4 of the Standing Committee's report to the Synod.
-Prior to the Standing Committee considering the proposed ordinance, 3 of its members, acting under clause 5(3)(b) of the Delegation of Powers Ordinance 1998, requested that it be referred to the Synod.

-3. To enable the Synod to consider the proposed ordinance the Standing Committee has requested that a motion for its introduction be moved at the 3rd session of the 45th Synod.
-However, since the Standing Committee has not considered the proposed ordinance, it is not able to make a recommendation about it.
+- 1. The object of the proposed ordinance is to amend the Church Administration Ordinance 1990 (the "1990 Ordinance") to clarify the functions of churchwardens, parish councils and archdeacons in relation to the maintenance and repair of the property of a church which is listed on the State Heritage Register maintained under the Heritage Act 1977 (the "Act"). - 2.
+The substance of the proposed ordinance was recommended by a committee appointed by the Standing Committee in 2001 to consider appropriate responses to the minimum standards of maintenance and repair which now apply to properties listed on the State Heritage Register.
+It was originally intended that the Standing Committee consider the ordinance but, prior to it being able to do so, 3 of its members, acting under clause 5(3)(b) of the Delegation of Powers Ordinance 1998, requested that it be referred to the Synod. - 3.
+To enable the Synod to consider the proposed ordinance, the Standing Committee initially requested that a motion for its introduction be moved at the 3rd session of the 45th Synod.
+However a motion for the introduction has not been considered by the Synod and the Standing Committee has since requested that a motion for the introduction of the proposed ordinance be considered at the 2nd session of the 46th Synod.